avocado-framework/avocado/docs/source/Plugins.rst

 that have the methods :func:`avocado.core.plugins.plugin.Plugin.configure` and :func:`avocado.core.plugins.plugin.Plugin.activate`.
-Configure does add the command parser to the app test runner, and activate, if necessary will activate your plugin, overriding avocado core functionality.
+Configure does add the command parser to the app test runner, and activate, if necessary will activate your plugin, overriding Avocado core functionality.
 In this configure method, we added a new parser for the new command ``hello`` and automatically set it to the method ``run``, that will print the plugin's docstring.

-Make avocado aware of the new plugin
+Make Avocado aware of the new plugin
 ------------------------------------

 Avocado has an option ``--plugins`` that allows you to provide a filesystem